Keynote 1: Prof Barbara Kirshenblatt-Gimblett

 The paper argues that museums can play a pivotal role in educational work on food history as well as strengthening local identities through knowledge on the culinary past of a community.
 Furthermore, they have underused potential to support entrepreneurship in this field, contributing to economic viability and new initiatives.

-Food culture studies at the ENM aim, besides academic research and cooperation, towards closer communication with small entrepreneurs whose products are based on or inspired by local food heritage.
-More specifically, we contribute to product development on the basis of source material in the collections and resources of the museum.
+Food culture studies at the ENM aim, besides academic research and cooperation, towards closer communication with small entrepreneurs whose products are based on local food heritage.
 How can the expert knowledge that the museum provides contribute to the development of new regional food products, including recipes and design, marketing and community-building?
-We suggest that in this process the museum can take the position of a consultant, not implementing the “right” recipes, yet promoting the use of local foodstuffs, traditional methods, authentic stories and ecological packaging.
-Thus, contemporary interpretations of food heritage are shaped in a dialogue.
 How can culinary engagements in museums offer not only sensory entertainment, but reflexive and significant encounters with food culture, combining both theoretical and practical approaches?

 LGBT+ at Evita Museum